Condition · Evidence Hub

 Vagus Nerve Stimulation for Addiction

 Does vagus nerve stimulation help with addiction?
-9 human studies have investigated VNS for addiction, including 1 systematic review, 1 RCT, and 7 controlled trials, published between 2006 and 2025, with 5 published since 2022.
-Studies use transcutaneous auricular (taVNS), transcutaneous cervical (tcVNS), and implanted (iVNS) stimulation.
+8 human studies have investigated VNS for addiction, including 1 systematic review, 1 RCT, and 5 controlled trials, published between 2012 and 2025, with 5 published since 2022.
+Studies use transcutaneous auricular (taVNS) and transcutaneous cervical (tcVNS) stimulation.
 Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.

-1 systematic review · 1 RCT · 7 controlled trials
+1 systematic review · 1 RCT · 5 controlled trials · 1 narrative review

 Evidence by Tier